 - Any business income, employment income, income in the form of periodic benefits and notional investment income is considered taxable!

-2. Non-Resident Taxpayers in NL
+2. Non-Resident Taxpayers in the Netherlands

 If you are a non-resident taxpayer in the Netherlands, you are only liable to pay tax on income you earn from certain sources.
 This means that non-resident taxpayers in the Netherlands have limited tax liability.
 The main sources of a non-resident taxpayer’s taxable income are likely to be: